This post explains the steps for creating the right message for the right audience.

 Did the creative solution deliver on your objective?
 Again, keep this focussed.
 Develop different messages and creative solutions for different aims.

-Digital tools such as google analytics will track the number of downloads, search performance and online interaction.
+Digital tools such as google analytics will track visitors, search performance and online interaction.